ruthenian8/dff-node-stats/README.md

     --db.password=password
 ```

+Parameters `username` and `password` should be set to your Superset username and password.

 ## Preset support

 You can also import the dashboard to [Preset](https://preset.io/), a cloud-hosted Superset instance.
 This is a perfect option, if your database is also hosted remotely.
 Use the GUI to import the zip-archive, like we did with Superset.